OldFartingPhysicist/PocketPOD/README.md

 Program functions:
 I have developped two program for RP250 and I will combine them together.

-Program A
+Program A (RP250_Looper.pd)
 1. Pure Data running on Raspberry Pi connected to my hardwired interface.
 (DIY Pedal board interface, 10 buttons and LEDs, 7 onboard + 1 pedal potentiometers).
 2. Still developing Looper function in this part.
 I have discovered how to make a clickless looper with the help of another project. (https://guitarextended.wordpress.com/2013/08/05/making-a-looper-with-pure-data/) Thanks to its developer!
 It is a great information about how PD records sound and it is also a briliant description why PD made some clickes while overdubbing.

-Program B
+Program B (RP250_Sysex.pd)
 1. It can change presets via with Pure Data using MIDI SysEX messages.
 I have used very valuable information from Gdigi project (https://desowin.org/gdigi/).
 Again, thanks to its developer!
-(Edit add details and program files!)
+It is only changing between two presets at the moment.
+I do not know C, therefore instead of examining desowin's gdigi program, I plan to sniff communication to identify other MIDI SysEx messages.